 who aspire to earn the Honors Certificate and be eligible for priority registration, Honors counseling, and participation in Honors transfer partnerships.

 No application is necessary to take Honors courses.
 They are open to all students at Saddleback College.

 The full set of Honors benefits and privileges (special transfer consideration, priority registration, etc.) requires Certificate-Track status.
 To earn this, a student should submit an application as early as possible.
 At the latest, this needs to be before completing two Honors courses.
 See "How to Apply" for information.

-Register here to attend our Summer workshops for prospective students, where both high school and continuing Saddleback College students can learn about the Honors Program.
+We have both Spring and Summer workshops for prospective students, where both high school and continuing Saddleback College students can learn about the Honors Program.
 A link will be posted here when the schedule is finalized, probably in late January or early February.

 We are happy to visit area high schools and youth programs to share information about Saddleback College and the opportunities this program offers.

 It is important that interested students apply as soon as possible.
 Applications are accepted throughout the year.
 Successful transfer may be postponed or even jeopardized if you wait.

 - Read "How to Apply" before beginning your application for Certificate-Track status.

 - If you are a Walk-In Student seeking to change to Certificate-Track status, you must submit your application before you complete two Honors classes whether or not you believe you are eligible based on GPA or English proficiency.
 Success in Honors classes and recommendations from Honors faculty are considered favorably in our holistic application review process.